 Although the annual Tubbs Romp to Stomp snowshoe race for the Susan G. Komen foundation has changed its name this year to Snowshoe for a Cure, the event promises to deliver the same pink fun in the same location … Continue reading →

-On a clear Sunday morning in late-January, early bird cross-country skiers were gliding on the freshly groomed tracks of Devil’s Thumb Ranch, a resort in Tabernash, Colorado, located 77 … Continue reading →
+On a clear Sunday morning in late-January, early bird cross-country skiers were gliding on the freshly groomed tracks of Devil’s Thumb Ranch, a resort in Tabernash, Colorado, located 77 miles in the mountains outside of Denver and minutes from … Continue reading →

 Older than Whistler, Sun Peaks Resort recently celebrated its 50th anniversary.
 With the charm of a European ski resort, Sun Peaks in beautiful British Columbia has a Mayor, celebrity ski queen, a slopeside grade school called the Discovery Centre for … Continue reading →

 In the midst of a mid-winter road trip this year, I passed through the northern borders of New Mexico.
 It had been a few years since I had spent any time in the state, but my one and only visit … Continue reading →

 Pristine and secluded, Panorama Mountain Village is BC’s best kept secret.
 Nestled between three giants, the Bugaboos, Purcells and Rockies along the “Powder Highway,” upon arrival it feels as if you have been dropped into Never-Never Land.

 Named after the roiling falls near where the Kettle River enters the Columbia River, eastern Washington’s Kettle Range is deceptively mellow.
 Although this range in the far northeast corner of the state features a half-dozen of eastern Washington’s highest peaks, … Continue reading →